CivicActions/agile-california/documentation/usds-checklist.md

 8. Use an experimentation tool that supports multivariate testing in production

 #### Actions
-1. AWS Cloudwatch provides real-time resource monitoring of instances and resource utilization.
+1. AWS and Google Analytics provides tools for this monitoring.
-2. We monitored system availability, performance (response time, latency and error rates) as well as APIj correctness using the Runscope multi-location checking service.
-See (devops/monitoring)[https://github.com/CivicActions/nebula/tree/master/devops/monitoring] for details.
-AWS CloudWatch provides monitors for network throughput.
+2. We have not implemented significant performance testing.
-3. Runscope includes (median, 95th percentile, and 98th percentile performance)[https://github.com/CivicActions/nebula/blob/master/devops/monitoring/metrics.jpg].
-Google Analytics also provides real user measurement (RUM) of end-user browser page load times.
+3. We have not done this.
-4. Runscope was configured to provide automated e-mail and text alerts when failing checks occured.
+4. We have not done this.
-5. (Google Analytics)[https://github.com/CivicActions/nebula/blob/master/evidence/google-analytics.jpg] was set up and tracks concurrent users in real time, as well as in aggregate.
+5. Google Analytics was set up and tracks concurrent users in real time, as well as in aggregate.
 6. There was not enough time or traffic to gather sufficient data to provide a useful report.
 7. There was not enough time or traffic to gather sufficient data to provide a useful report.
 8. Google Analytics provides this functionality, but there was not enough time or traffic to gather sufficient data to peform multivariate testing.